vn9/Trip-Planner/team/sprint3.md

 #### What we changed this sprint

-*Articulate specifically what you will do differently based on the retrospective from the previous sprint before the sprint starts.*
+*In our last sprint we decided that we would work on improving our communciation.
+This sprint we made a point of asking others for updates as well as updating the group.
+We frequently asked each other about progress and what we could do next.*

 #### What we did well

 *We started the sprint off very productively and had a great pace throughout the first half of the sprint.
-We also did a better job of managing tasks and being on the same page with what everyone was doing at all times*
+We also did a better job of managing tasks and being on the same page with what everyone was doing at all times.
+This sprint, dependencies were finished in a timely manner, which helped us continually move forward.*

 #### What we need to work on